AstroSnout/event-export-bot/README.md

-# event-export-bot
+# EventExport Discord Bot
-Discord bot that works in tandem with a WoW addon
+This is a simple discord bot that works as a translator (parser) for the export strings you get from [EventExport addon](https://github.com/AstroSnout/event-export) in WoW.
+It will parse all of the strings obtained from it into a spreadsheet.